khimo/khimo.github.io/bli-guides/_help_drivers/lutron-leap.md

 Button with feedback LED, used for Keypads.
 Only available for HomeWorks setups.

+*Warning*: Buttons events received by the BLI will depend in the configuration of the button in Lutron side.
+If nothing is configured in lutron for a given event, you will not get the Event in the BLI.
+In order to get most buttons events it is recommended to setup the button in Lutron as "Conditional" and add at lease one "dummy" action (e.g.: an unnafected action in a lighting zone).

 ### DIMMER
 Simple dimmer with Level, used for Lutron *Dimmed* zones.

 ### SWITCH
 Light with on/off functionality, used for Lutron *Switched* zones.

+#### MOTOR
+Shade with Raise/Lower/Stop functionality, used for Lutron *OpenCloseStop* zones.

 ### SHADE
 Shade with Level, and Raise/Lower/Stop functionality, used for Lutron *Shade* zones.